SYPartners/webpack_support_rails/README.md

     $ npm i webpack glob chunk-manifest-webpack-plugin lodash babel-loader babel-core babel-preset-es2015 --save-dev

-Next lets scaffold the webpack config:

-    $ rake webpack:init

 App entry points are autoMAGICALLY generated from `.js`, `.js6`, and `.jsx` files located in `app/assets/javascripts/entry`.
 The bundle name will be the file name without the extension eg: `some_file.js` will be bundled as `some_file`.

 App entry points, webpack plugins, and additional loaders can be added in `config/webpack/common.config.js`.
 You will need to create this and it must be a webpack config object.
 It is merged into the defaults, so there may be unexpected behavior.
+To scaffold the webpack config:

+    $ rake webpack:customize

 To run webpack in development mode and watch for changes use: